 Everything you post online has the potential to reach anyone in the world, regardless of your account settings and who you are trying to share the post with.
 Consider that your content is stored on company servers that have the potential to be breached and that when you delete a post, it’s not really gone forever.
 Plus, anything can be re-posted, downloaded or otherwise shared.

 Once you post, you lose control of the content.
 So consider if your post contains sensitive information, such as your address, phone number, names of your children, birthdays, or even the names of your pets.
 This kind of information can be used to impersonate you, access your accounts, and steal your identity.

 Don’t be afraid to block content or users

 If you see inappropriate content, receive inappropriate messages, or are being bothered by someone on social media, block them and/or their content.
 You can also report abuse or inappropriate behavior to the company.
 Blocks and reports alert the platform to watch the user closely and take further action if needed.
 In a similar vein, be conscious about who you connect with.
-You may choose to connect with people you don’t really know, and that’s okay, but be aware that this could increase your risk.
+You may choose to connect with people you don’t really know, and that’s okay, but be aware that this could compromise your social media safety.

 Watch your messages